1202kbs/Understanding-NN/README.md

 2 Explaining DNN Decisions
 --------------------------
-This section, we ask for a given data point x, what makes it representative of a certain concept encoded in some output neuron of the deep neural network (DNN).
+In this section, we ask for a given data point x, what makes it representative of a certain concept encoded in some output neuron of the deep neural network (DNN).